sratatata/tdd-geecon-2015-followup/readme.md

 Ther are two schools: London and Classicicsts.
 London schools is propagated by Steve Freeman and Nat (Growing objective designed software driven by tests).

-This aproach according to Marcus:
+This aproach according to Sandro:
 * is more descriptive
 * more hard and expensivve on start
 * oriented as outside-in aproach